antronerds/r2-tutorials/original/R2Tutorials.md

     [![](_static/images/UsingDatasets_AdvancedSelectionLink.png)**Figure
     3: Advanced selection of
     datasets**](Image:Image:UsingDatasets_AdvancedSelectionLink.png)
-2. Click on the “Advanced” link.
+2. Click on the ï¿½Advancedï¿½ link.
 A new screen shows a table where the headers can be filled with search entries to fine tune your search for a dataset meeting your search criteria.
-Enter ‘Neuro’ in the class column and’ 50’ in the ‘\#’ column and select ‘ greater than’ from the pull down menu.
-This returns all the datasets containing the search term ‘Neuro’ and having more than 50 samples.
+Enter ï¿½Neuroï¿½ in the class column andï¿½ 50ï¿½ in the ï¿½\#ï¿½ column and select ï¿½ greater thanï¿½ from the pull down menu.
+This returns all the datasets containing the search term ï¿½Neuroï¿½ and having more than 50 samples.
     [![](_static/images/UsingDatasets_AdvancedSelectionPanelInR2.png)**Figure
     4: Advanced selection
     panel**](Image:Image:UsingDatasets_AdvancedSelectionPanelInR2.png)
-3. Clicking on ‘Neuroblastoma’ in the class 3 column containing 88 samples reveals a detailed info box containing additional dataset information from the R2 database.
+3. Clicking on ï¿½Neuroblastomaï¿½ in the class 3 column containing 88
+    samples reveals a detailed info box containing additional dataset information from the R2 database.
 When the dataset is publicly available clicking on the GEO ID link redirects to the GEO